September 13, 2014

 The General Lee racked up a lot of frequent flyer miles.

 The Dukes of Hazzard debuted on CBS on January 26, 1979.
 Originally a mid-season replacement, only 9-episodes were ordered.
 The first five episodes were filmed on location around Georgia before production went on a Christmas break.
 Impressed by what they saw, Warner Bros. decided to order a full season’s worth of episodes and moved the production to their lot in Burbank, California to cut down on costs, simplify production, and enlist a larger workshop to produce Generals and police cars to replace ones destroyed by the many stunts in each episode.
-The Georgia episodes were also noticeably grittier and more adult in tone, closer to that of Moonrunners.
+The Georgia episodes were noticeably grittier and more adult in tone, closer to that of Moonrunners.
 Given the timeslot CBS aired the program, which was typically the time families tuned in, Best led the cast in a lobby for the show to become more family-friendly.
 As a result, the comedy element of each episode was increased and Boss and Rosco became more inept and softer villains.

-The show proved immensely popular, ranking second only to the nighttime soap opera Dallas which followed it.
+The show proved immensely popular, ranking second only to the nighttime soap opera Dallas that followed it.
 The show became so big that by the start of the fifth season, Schneider and Wopat entered into a contract dispute over their salaries and merchandising royalties they felt were owed them.
 The studio refused their demands and they walked off the show (Bach also felt this way, but she was convinced that her leaving as well would likely result in the show just being outright cancelled).
-Believing the real star of the show was the General Lee and the impossible stunts it did, Warner Bros. recast their roles with lookalike actors.
+Believing the real star of the show was The General Lee and the impossible stunts it did, Warner Bros. recast their roles with lookalike actors.
 Bo and Luke were written out, said to be racing on the NASCAR circuit, and replacing them were new Duke cousins Coy (Byron Cherry) and Vance (Christopher Mayer) to help watch over things in Hazzard.

 "Thanks for coming.
 We got it from here.
 Don't let the door hit you on the way out."